How Much Does an RV Weigh? 2026

 Here is a rundown of a few different RV types:

 • Class A motor homes: The largest type of RV, class A motor homes are typically built on a commercial bus or truck chassis.
-Their size, with space for storage and residential-size appliances, makes them fit for families or people who are going to spend months on the road, but these RVs can be difficult to drive and expensive to maintain.
+Their size, with space for storage and residential-size appliances, makes them fit for families or people spending months on the road.
+However, these RVs can be difficult to drive and expensive to maintain.

-• Class B motor homes: Sometimes called camper vans, Class B motor homes are the smallest on the market, lacking the size and interior space of Class A or C models.
-However, they are less expensive and easier to drive.
+• Class B motor homes: Sometimes called camper vans, Class B motor homes are the smallest on the market.
+While they lack the size and interior space of Class A or C models, they are less expensive and easier to drive.

 • Class C motor homes: Smaller than the Class A, these vehicles are a middle-of-the-road motor home, with a size that can fit into most camping areas.